Enontekiö: Location and dimensions

-Enontekiö's neighbouring municipalities are Inari in the east, Kittilä in the southeast, and Muonio in the south; on the Swedish side in the west, there is the municipality of Kiruna and on the Norwegian side in the north, there are Storfjord, Gáivuotna (Kåfjord), Nordreisa, and Kautokeino.
-Enontekiö shares a border of more than 450 km with the two adjacent states.
+Enontekiö's neighbouring municipalities are Inari in the east, Kittilä in the southeast, and Muonio in the south; on the Swedish side in the west, there is Kiruna Municipality and on the Norwegian side in the north, there are Storfjord Municipality, Gáivuotna Municipality (also known as Kåfjord), Nordreisa Municipality, and Kautokeino Municipality.
+Enontekiö shares a border of more than 450 km with the two adjacent nations.
 The border to Sweden is formed by the river Muonionjoki and its tributary, Könkämäeno.

 Villages

 The main village of Enontekiö is the settlement of Hetta in the south, with approx. 530 inhabitants.
 There is no village with the name of Enontekiö, but Hetta is often called the municipality's name.
 Other important places are the village of Kilpisjärvi, which is located near the border triangle of Finland-Sweden-Norway, as well as Karesuvanto and Palojoensuu, both of which are located at the Muonionjoki at the Swedish border.
 Enontekiö's villages are concentrated in the southern area and along the banks of the rivers Könkämäeno and Muonionjoki in the west of the municipality.
 Often, there is a corresponding village on the Swedish side of the river, bearing the same name (or the Swedish form of the name), e.g. Karesuvanto/Karesuando.
 In contrast, the part of the Käsivarsi Mountains away from the rivers is almost completely uninhabited.

 The following villages belong to Enontekiö (Sami name, if available, in parentheses):